fossi-foundation/fossi-foundation.github.io/organization.md

 <div class="col-lg-9 col-md-8 col-sm-9">
   <h4>Stefan Wallentowitz</h4>

-  Stefan is a curious developer and has been involved in the
+  Stefan is a curious developer and has been involved in the OpenRISC
-    OpenRISC project for many years and is contributor to several other open source projects around SoC design.
+    project for many years and is contributor and maintainer of several free and open source projects around SoC design.
+He is professor at Munich University of Applied Sciences.

 </div>
 </div>